-The Writers Guild of America and the Association of Motion Picture and Television Producers waged a 100-day work stoppage over—among other things—the migration of television content to the Web.
+The Writers Guild of America and the Alliance of Motion Picture and Television Producers waged a 100-day work stoppage over -- among other things -- the migration of television content to the Web.

 But how much is this still-new revenue stream worth?
 More important, how much will it be worth in the future?

 Networks generated $120 million in ad revenue from free streaming of content online in 2007, according to an estimate from Chicago-based media buying firm Starcom USA.
 That’s just a fraction of the more than $9 billion spent on traditional TV advertising this season.

 But advertising in the online space is growing at a much faster clip.
 All online-video advertising -- not just the networks’ take -- doubled between 2005 and 2006, according to Accustream Media Research, up to as much as $1.3 billion last year.
 By 2012, online-video ad spending will exceed $7 billion, according to Forrester Research.

 What has irked some WGA members is that much of the viewing of streaming video is done within the 17-day window.
 Indeed, NBC said 78% of online viewers watch streaming video to catch up on episodes they’ve missed.